stephenkuc/stephenkuc/README.md

 <h1 align="center">Hello!
 I'm Stephen Kuc</h1>
 <h3 align="center">Master's student in Applied Data Science</h3>

-- I’m currently working on **classification and regression projects for simulated businesses.**
+- I’m currently working on **Fantasy football modeling project, Analyzing personal bills and expenses in 2022 (Personal); Text Mining (school via University of San Diego, Masters of Applied Data Science) -- this is my last semester in school, and I graduate in May 2023!**

-- I’m currently learning **TensorFlow, Time Series Analysis, and Boosting Methods**
+- I’m currently learning **Text Mining, Time Series Analysis, TensorFlow.
+I am also consistently working on HackerRank, codewars and other sites to improve my coding ability **

-- I’m looking to collaborate on **any and all projects!
-I have wide-spanning interests, and I'm always open to learning.**
+- I’m looking to collaborate on **Check out my fantasy football project I am currently working on -- this is definitely a passion project of mine, and I'd welcome any collaborators who would like to help.
+Aside from that, any and all projects, really!
+Sports, music, business, sales, tech, video games, and more -- I have wide-spanning interests, and I'm always open to learning.**

-- What is my current goal? **Change careers and be a full-time data scientist**
+- What is my current goal? **Change careers and be a full-time data scientist in a domain that interests and excites me to be as innovative and creative as possible, while driving value for the organization I'm a part of**

-- How to reach me **Stephen.kuc@gmail.com**
+- How to reach me **Personal: Stephen.kuc@gmail.com; Student: skuc@sandiego.edu**

 - Fun fact **I love music, sports, and video games.
 A passion project of mine is to predict fantasy football scoring year over year to help me in a league with my friends.**